 1. Joby Aviation

-Joby Aviation (JOBY 2.35%) is a California-based transportation company developing eVTOL aircraft intended for use as a fast, quiet, and convenient air taxi service.
-The company aims to begin commercial air taxi flights in late 2025 or early 2026, with its first launch planned in Dubai and potentially other locations shortly thereafter.
+Joby Aviation (JOBY +1.06%) is a California-based transportation company.
+It's developing eVTOL aircraft intended for use as a fast, quiet, and convenient air taxi service.

-Joby has also been conducting extensive flight testing, including demonstrations in urban settings and with strategic partners like Delta Air Lines (DAL 0.09%) and Uber (UBER -0.51%).
-Delta previously invested $60 million in Joby, with the potential for a total investment of as much as $200 million as milestones are met, and a seat on Joby's board.
+Joby has been conducting extensive flight testing, including demonstrations in urban settings and with strategic partners like Delta Air Lines (DAL +4.16%) and Uber (UBER -0.32%).
+Delta previously invested $60 million in Joby, with the potential for as much as $200 million as milestones are met, as well a seat on Joby's board.
 The partnership aims to offer "home-to-airport" transportation services, initially in New York City and Los Angeles.

 2. Archer Aviation

-Archer Aviation (ACHR 5.48%) is another major player developing eVTOL aircraft.
+Archer Aviation (ACHR -0.28%) is another major player developing eVTOL aircraft.
 It's hoping to transform urban air mobility with its Midnight aircraft, a piloted, four-passenger eVTOL aircraft designed for rapid back-to-back trips with minimal charging time between flights.
-Archer is in the final phase of the FAA's Phase-4 type certification process.
+Archer is in the final phases of the FAA's Phase-4 type certification process.

-The company also completed the Middle East's first passenger-carrying flight on its autonomous eVTOL aircraft when it transported members of a local partner on a demonstration flight at the Abu Dhabi Emirates Falcons Aviation Club.
-EHang's EH216-S has not received FAA approval for commercial operations in the United States, and is broadly focusing its commercialization efforts in the Chinese market.
+EHang's EH216-S has not received FAA approval for commercial operations in the United States and is broadly focusing its commercialization efforts in the Chinese market.
 However, in January 2020, EHang conducted its first-ever trial flight of the EHang 216 in America with approval from the FAA.

 4. Vertical Aerospace

-Boeing is also involved in the development of electric vertical takeoff and landing aircraft through its subsidiary Wisk Aero.
+Boeing is involved in the development of eVTOL aircraft through its subsidiary Wisk Aero.
 Wisk is focused on creating a fully autonomous eVTOL that can operate without a pilot onboard, with human oversight from the ground.

 Should I invest in eVTOL?